 What is the best backsplash for a small kitchen?

 The best backsplash for a small kitchen is one that doesn’t compete with the rest of the space.
-A light-coloured, simple design will help to make your kitchen appear larger.
+A light-coloured, simple design will help make your kitchen appear larger.
 If you have a dark-coloured countertop, consider using a light-coloured backsplash to brighten up the space.

 How much does it cost to tile a kitchen splashback?